V-Sehra/SHIELD/README.md

 ## License

-ShIeLD is open-sourced under the MIT license.
+ShIeLD is open-sourced under the AGPL-3.0 license.
 See the LICENSE file for more details.